-- 1. Transform each of the plasmid vectors provided in this kit into a suitable E. coli host strain (e.g., DH5α) to ensure that you have a renewable source of plasmid DNA.
+- Transform each of the plasmid vectors provided in this kit into a suitable E. coli host strain (e.g., DH5α) to ensure that you have a renewable source of plasmid DNA.
 See the enclosed Vector Information Packets for further DNA propagation details. - 2.
 Using standard cloning techniques (Sambrook & Russell, 2001), insert your cDNA into the multiple cloning site (MCS) of pRetroX-Tight-Pur.
-You can also use an In-Fusion® Advantage PCR Cloning Kit (Cat.
-No. 639616-639624, 639629-639631) which allows PCR products to be easily cloned into any vector.
+You can also use one of our In-Fusion® cloning kits which allow PCR products to be easily cloned into any vector.

-Note: The cDNA or gene fragment must contain an ATG initiation codon.
+NOTE: The cDNA or gene fragment must contain an ATG initiation codon.
 In some cases, addition of a Kozak consensus ribosome binding site (Kozak, 1987) may improve expression levels; but is often unnecessary.
 The fragment or cDNA should not contain a polyadenylation signal.
-The inclusion of such sequences between retroviral LTRs can cause premature polyadenylation during virus transcription which interferes with the production of vector-containing virions (Coffin & Varmus, 1996).
+The inclusion of such sequences between retroviral LTRs can cause premature polyadenylation during virus transcription, which interferes with the production of vector-containing virions (Coffin & Varmus, 1996).